 Magical thinking is more than positive thinking.
-It’s not simply daydreaming or “pipe dreaming” as some people might claim.
+It is not simply daydreaming or “pipe dreaming” as some people might claim.
 According to Wikipedia, “Magical thinking is the attribution of causal or synchronistic relationships between actions and events which seemingly cannot be justified by reason and observation.”
-Further, Psychology today notes evidence of Magical thinking springs up everywhere.
+Further, Psychology Today notes evidence of Magical thinking springs up everywhere.

 Believing in Santa Claus as a child or the essence of Christopher Kringle is one example of a healthy belief in fantastic thinking.
-That’s not at all what psychologists and self-help advocates are discussing when mentioning the habit to enablers of Narcissists.
+That is not at all what psychologists and self-help advocates are discussing when mentioning the habit to enablers of Narcissists.

 People who enable to rescue a person with Narcissistic Personality Disorder, Anti-Social Personality Disorder, or who are guilty of co-dependent thinking are those most prone to demonstrating unhealthy levels of out there thinking.
 NPD and ASPD are untreatable because they are a personality TYPE, not an illness.

 Anyone enabling a Cluster B person while claiming they are getting better is deceiving themselves.
 What’s actually happened over time is an abused person, hoping to elevate themselves somehow in status and prestige socially and in the eyes of a religious community (typically), has displayed egocentrism and willingness to help their abuser get better at ABUSING.

 People with Stockholm Syndrome are simply confused.
 The mind breaks, trying to see the good in their abusers where very little to none ever exists.